Another One Bites the Dust: History

 To "bite the dust" means to die or to lose in a contest or game.
 The beginning lyrics set up a scene similar to a mobster movie, with "machine guns ready to go".
 Later lyrics refer to a failed relationship as "another one bites the dust".
 The singer is not going to let it get him down, "standing on my own two feet".
 The song was used in a preliminary cut of Rocky III, before being replaced by Survivor's "Eye of the Tiger".
-"When one of my idols, Brian May, attended one of our shows in Los Angeles in 1984, he brought up that subject", recalled Survivor guitarist Frankie Sullivan, to whom Sylvester Stallone had supplied a copy of the movie.
+"When one of my idols, Brian May, attended one of our shows in Los Angeles in 1984, he brought up that subject", recalled Survivor guitarist Frankie Sullivan, to whom Sylvester Stallone had supplied a copy of the film.
 "I offered to send him a copy of the tape, which I still own."

 Critical reception

 Billboard called it a "snarling track" with a "spare, lean sound."
 Record World said that "a brutal bass conspires with the sing-along hook on this thoroughly contagious [song]."
 Classic Rock History critic Millie Zeiler rated it John Deacon's 2nd best Queen song.